-Whether you’re a brewer, looking to add a certain special something to a new and innovative beer, or a distiller on the hunt for an infinitely complex and subtle taste, we’ve got the perfect malt to meet your needs.
+Whether you’re a brewer looking to add a certain special something to a new and innovative beer, or a distiller on the hunt for an infinitely complex and subtle taste, as specialist malt suppliers we’ve got the perfect range of malts to meet your needs.

 Working with our suppliers

-We’ve founded a robust supply chain upon our long-standing relationships with our farmers.
-Farmers contracted to grow the finest UK two-row barley from 100% certified seed.
+We’ve founded a robust supply chain upon our long-standing relationships with our farming customers, who are contracted to grow the finest UK two-row barley from 100% certified seed.

-Our agricultural trading divisions, McCreath, Simpson & Prentice (MSP) and John Guthrie trade combinable crops and supply a full range of services and inputs.
-They employ staff who are qualified and certified to advise our farmers on nutrient planning, crop protection and long-term crop programmes.
+Through McCreath Simpson & Prentice (MSP), we trade combinable crops and supply a full range of services and inputs.
+We also employ BASIS and FACTS qualified agronomists, who advise our farming customers on nutrient planning, crop protection and long-term crop programmes.

 With its focus on the future, the MSP seed department works years in advance to identify appropriate new varieties of barley, developing our next generation of seed stock.